Harrex/Day-Planner/readme.md

 ## Setup
 ---
 To set up this plugin, there are 5 steps:
-1. Download the `final` folder
+1. Download the program
-    This folder contains the program, and is all you need.
+    Go to the green `<> Code` button in the top right corner and download as a zip folder.
+Extract it to a sensible location (not downloads), and move into the `Final` folder.

 2. Add your spreadsheets to the `Lesson Plans` folder.